Transferring Utility Services When New Tenants Move In

 I advise all landlords to do the same.
 Don’t be a fool, don’t trust your tenants :)

-When double-checking that all utility services have been registered with the new tenants, make sure you also double-check that the correct meter readings were provided.
+When confirming that all utility services have been registered to the new tenants, make sure to also double-check that the correct meter readings have been provided.

 What if there is a vacant period before my new tenants move in?